 If you have been asked by a Card Holder to scan the QR Code on their card please ask them if there is any support they need.

-You have a legal obligation to support them under the United Nations Convention on the Rights of Persons with Disabilities.
+You have an obligation to support them under the United Nations Convention on The Rights of Persons with Disabilities.

 National Access Card & Lanyard with Medical Alert Card